 Bibliography and Archives

-In 2004 after months of research, I found, in Ataturk Kitapligi Library in Taksim Square-Istanbul, the first 99 issues of al Jawa’eb newspaper published by Ahmad Fares al Shidyaq in Istanbul as of 1860.
-I found the archives in Ataturk Kitapligi Library in Taksim Square-Istanbul.
+In 2004 after months of research, I found, in Ataturk Kitapligi Library in Taksim Square-Istanbul, the first 99 issues of al Jawa’eb.
+The newspaper published by Ahmad Fares al Shidyaq in Istanbul starting 1860.
 Here are the scans.
+Other disparate issues can be found at the Oriental Library and the American University Library in Beirut.
 The integral collection of al Jawa’eb can be found at the Chicago Library on reels (2 of them), each costing 400USD.
 This price was given to me in 2004.

 الساق على الساق

 Book Cover for Rana Issa’s book, still from exhibit